-In this post: Learn the advantages and disadvantages between two common firewall solutions: cloud WAF vs on premise traditional firewall.
+In this post: Learn the advantages and disadvantages of two common firewall solutions: cloud WAF vs on-premise traditional firewall.

 One such decision you might be facing is how best to defend your network perimeter and your applications.
 The experts at ADAPTURE weigh in on the pros and cons of the common firewall solutions.

 Let’s establish some common vernacular before we move on: